Wood Destroying Pest Control & Prevention

 Anobiids leave exit holes that are round in shape, averaging 1/16-1/8″ in size.
 The larva can spend one to three years burrowing in and consuming the wood before they pupate, leaving behind frass consisting of bun shaped pellets and loosely packed fine powder.

 Corrective measures: The moisture content of the environment where the infestation exists must be reduced to obtain control.
 Similar to reducing the risk of wood destroying fungi infection, vapor barriers, removal of standing water in a crawl space, and adequate ventilation are mandatory.
 Infested wood should be removed and replaced.
 Treatment of the undamaged wood and adjacent areas with a borate product by a licensed pest control operator can effectively ‘poison’ the wood and kill larva trying to consume it.
 In extreme cases, it may be necessary to consider space fumigation of the structure to eradicate a widespread infestation.

 Pests don’t take a vacation!
 Termites never stop eating.
 24 hours a day – 7 days a week.

 We know how to deal with infestations and how to protect your property from future invasions.
-Our experts have the training, experience, and innovative solutions to safely and effectively eliminate wood destroying pests.
+We have the training, experience, and innovative solutions to safely and effectively eliminate wood destroying pests.
 We can provide you with effective monitoring solutions that will protect your home from becoming a haven for these damaging pests down the road.